massive open online course (MOOC) microlearning (microtraining)

 Benefits of continuous learning

 Continuous learning in the workplace has the potential to expand employee skills, increase skill and knowledge retention, generate new ideas and perspectives, boost morale and raise overall employee performance.
+For individual employees, continuous learning is beneficial in the following ways:

-• Helps them achieve career development goals.
+• It helps them achieve career development goals.

-• Contributes to achieving organizational goals.
+• It contributes to achieving organizational goals.

-• Encourages a forward-thinking innovation culture.
+• It encourages a forward-thinking, innovation culture.

-• Makes employees feel valued.
+• It makes employees feel valued.

-Enhances competitiveness as employees become more skilled and productive.
+• It enhances competitiveness as employees become more skilled and productive.

-Continuous Learning modeling
+Continuous learning modeling

 • Immediate.
 Learning that's needed to be successful today.